danlabici/taskcluster-worker-checker/README.md

 |           `python client.py`    | `python3 client.py`            |

-You can also add the `-v`/`--verbose` to get extra information such as loaned machines and machines that have known issues.
+You can also add the `-v` to get extra information such as loaned machines and machines that have known issues.

-When you submit code/PRs, the TravisCI testing will also add `--citest` argument to ensure that everything works as expected!
+When you submit code/PRs, the TravisCI testing will also add `-ct` argument to ensure that everything works as expected!

 ## How does it work?
 1) Script will ask the user which worker-type he's interested into.